 Here are my 3 takeaways from the movie:

-.
+The health consequences of sugar consumption have a disproportionate impact on low-income communities.
+According to the CDC, low-income people consume more sugar drinks in relation to their overall diet than those with higher income.
 They are more likely to live in food deserts, where they lack access to full-service grocery stores and farmers’ markets that offer healthy, fresh foods.
 Until we address America’s deep food divide, lower-income individuals will continue to develop diet-related diseases at disproportionate rates.

+All calories may not be equal.
 This movie, like the movie Fed Up, suggests that Americans have been misled by the idea that we get fat simply because we consume more calories than we expend.
-The results of Damon’s experiment appear to confirm studies showing that calories from different foods are not absorbed the same and that how much energy people expend – when consuming the same number of calories – can depend on their diet
+The results of Damon’s experiment appear to confirm studies showing that calories from different foods are not absorbed the same and that how much energy people expend – when consuming the same number of calories – can depend on their diet.

-.
+The parallels between the soda industry and the tobacco industry are striking.
 Damon, like other critics, argues that by marketing heavily to children, claiming their products are healthy or at worst benign and lobbying to prevent change, producers of sugar-sweetened drinks are acting a lot like the tobacco industry.
-Maybe that’s why a growing number of public health advocates are urging that soda be treated like tobacco, with taxes, warning labels and a massive public health marketing campaign, all to discourage consumption
+Maybe that’s why a growing number of public health advocates are urging that soda be treated like tobacco, with taxes, warning labels and a massive public health marketing campaign, all to discourage consumption.